audioplastic/soma/README.md

     import soma.*

-If all goes well then nothing will happen.
+If all goes well then no errors will be shown.
 To see the list of currently imported packages issue the command...

     import